 A staple of any fashionable woman's wardrobe, bracelets are certainly having a moment right now.
 From the trendy layered look to pieces by the jewelry world's biggest jewelry designers, bracelets of all shapes and styles are having their time in the spotlight.
-Yet, many people might not realize the fascinating history of this beloved arm adornment.
-Read on to learn more about this fashionable wardrobe staple.
+Yet, many people might not realize the fascinating background of this beloved arm adornment.
+Read on to learn more about the history of bracelets.

 Bracelet History Around the World